RichDeBourke/scrollable-week-selector/README.md

     * Provides the calendar's side and bottom borders
     * *There is no overflow setting on this layer as setting overflow: hidden for this layer could cause a gap between the table and the border in Internet Explorer 11 & Edge (see the section on Resolved technical difficulties below for more info about the gap)*
   7. Calendar scroll container
-    * The scroll container is set to overflow: auto creating a standard browser vertical scrollbar on the right side of the container
+    * The scroll container is set to overflow-y: scroll creating a standard browser vertical scrollbar on the right side of the container
     * *The scroll container is wider than the table (by 47px).
 This creates a space between the calendar's scrollbar and browser's scrollbar.
 The space prevents the cursor from reverting to the standard pointer if the user moves the mouse slightly to the right while dragging the thumb.*
   8. Calendar weeks table
     * Each row in the table is one week